Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 This easy peach cobbler recipe is quick and simple to make.
 Peach cobbler is a classic fruit-filled dessert with a homemade crusted top.

-Serve it warm with vanilla ice cream and you’ve got yourself the ultimate comfort food.
+Serve it warm with vanilla ice cream, and you’ve got yourself the ultimate comfort food.
 It’s a sweet treat that’s the perfect end to any meal!

 You can make cobbler any time of year.
-Use can use fresh sweet peaches during the summer months and canned or frozen peaches other times of the year.
+Use can use fresh sweet peaches during the summer months and canned or frozen peaches at other times of the year.

 How long does peach cobbler last in the fridge?